 PRs and brands can learn from both standing down and standing their ground, as both can offer positives where appropriate, however it’s important to tread carefully when doing either one – both are pretty big statements.

-If you need advice on introducing some fresh ideas into your business, or help supporting your tried and tested approaches, why not chat to Digital Glue to see what we can do?
+If you need advice on introducing some fresh ideas into your business, or help supporting your tried and tested approaches, get in touch with the Team to see what we can do.